basementuniverse/vscode-kanbn/README.md

 You can also modify the index or task files directly, or by using Kanbn CLI commands, and the Kanbn board should update automatically to reflect these changes.

-## Filtering the Kanbn board

-At the top-right of the Kanbn board there is a filter input.
-To filter visible tasks, enter a filter string and click the filter button (or press Enter).

-### Filter string syntax

-Text entered into the filter string input will be tested against each task's `id` and `name` fields.
-To filter on other fields, try the following:

-- `overdue` will filter all tasks that have a due date in the past
-- `description:search-string` will filter for tasks that contain `search-string` in their description or sub-tasks
-- `assigned:search-string` will filter for tasks that contain `search-string` in their assigned user
-- `tag:search-string` will filter for tasks that contain `search-string` in one of their tags
-- `relation:search-string` will filter for tasks that contain `search-string` in one of their relations (either the relation type or related task id)

 ## Commands

 The following commands are available: